 Don’t skip the salt inside the cake or the frosting.
 Adding a touch of salt enhances the chocolate flavor.

 Yes, you can.
 If you want thicker cake layers, use two 6 inch pans.
-Adjust the baking time if needed.
+Adjust the baking time as needed.

 The key to keeping these cakes moist is to not over bake them, which can happen very quickly if you leave them in the oven too long.
 A good way to determine if the cake is finished is by simply inserting a toothpick in the center of each cake.
 Another way is to gently press on the center of the cake.
 If it springs back, it’s done.